Caching

 Cache response headers

-With IONOS CDN, you can set cache response headers to X-CDN-Cache-Status indicating whether a resource is cached or not.
+With IONOS Cloud CDN, you can set cache response headers to X-CDN-Cache-Status indicating whether a resource is stored at an edge server or not.
 The supported values are as follows:

-• HIT: The resource was delivered from the CDN cache.
+• HIT: The resource was delivered from the CDN's cached storage.

-• MISS: The resource was not found in the cache; it was served from the origin web server and cached.
-Further requests may be cached if the cache policy matches.
+• MISS: The resource was not found in cached storage; it was served from the origin web server and stored at the edge server.
+Further requests may be stored at the edge server if the cache policy matches.

-• STALE: The resource was served from the cache but could have expired.
+• STALE: The resource was served from cached storage but could have expired.
 Stale content will be delivered if the CDN is updating the content.
 A timeout or error from the origin server is provided.

-• BYPASS: All responses where the cache is disabled due to the policy or configuration.
+• BYPASS: All responses where caching is disabled due to the policy or configuration.

-You can also ensure not to cache specific requests if the following requirements are met:
+You can also ensure not to store specific requests at the edge server if the following requirements are met:

 • An X-Accel-Expires response header field was sent with a value of 0.